Our History

 Our History: Shaping Engineering Excellence

-Explore our timeline to discover how EKGTA has grown into a leader in engineering education, marking key milestones, achievements, and advancements that continue to shape the future of engineering in Scotland and beyond.
+Explore our timeline to discover key milestones, achievements and moments that continue to shape our future today.

 1964